What are e-Fuels?

 Project Janassim: an E-Fuel Production Plant in Morocco

-As part of Morocco’s Green Hydrogen Offer published in March 2024, our subsidiary MGH Energy Maroc is leading the ambitious Project Janassim, aimed at developing, building, and operating a renewable synthetic fuel production plant in the Dakhla-Oued Ed-Dahab region.
-A key player in the decarbonization of maritime and air transport, MGH Energy Maroc is also committed to contributing to the Kingdom’s sustainable energy sovereignty.
-Beyond the Janassim plant, the company envisions creating a comprehensive industrial ecosystem, fostering regional economic growth, developing specialized training programs to meet emerging industry needs, and supporting local agriculture and the economy.
+As part of the Morocco Green Hydrogen Offer published in March 2024, our subsidiary MGH Energy Maroc is leading the ambitious Janassim project to develop, build and operate a plant to produce renewable synthetic fuels in the Dakhla-Oued Ed-Dahab region.
+As a player in the decarbonisation of maritime and air transport, MGH Energy Maroc intends to contribute to the emergence of sustainable energy sovereignty in the Kingdom.
+In addition to the Janassim plant, the company's project is part of an integrated approach that includes the development of associated industrial activities, the introduction of training and specialised diplomas tailored to emerging needs, and the deployment of initiatives to support agriculture and the local economy.

 Janassim in figures: